signulls/poloniex-php-sdk/README.md

 This repository provides PHP client for Poloniex API.

-### Donate

-I gave for you a nice library for communication between your PHP project and Poloniex API.
-So, I will be so happy if you send me some coins for beer :)

-- **BTC**: 12HmN3pjD6AsN1rX4EQ1FXZDbHpeXyt7u9
-- **ETH**: 0xe18b26070cc692e8086ea169d9b3dff35a53f92c

 ### Prerequisites

-- PHP 7.1 or later
+- PHP 7.2 or later
 - Redis (for tracking your requests to Poloniex API Endpoint)

 ### Installation